Anxiety and depression are common afflictions affecting many people in the world.

 Besides, coloring is great fun, and healthy fun things are good for the mind because they boost and lift one’s mood reducing signs of anxiety and depression.

-Coloring like many artistic activities puts one in a calm state of mind and has a meditative quality which reduces stress and anxiety and eases dark moods.
+Coloring like many artistic activities puts one in a calm state of mind and has a meditative quality that reduces stress and anxiety and eases dark moods.

 Image by marcelkessler from Pixabay